Users

 Enhance your value proposition by highlighting concrete details like career advancement paths, specific projects they'll work on, team achievements, or measurable benefits such as professional development budgets, flexible work arrangements, or unique company perks.

-4. Complete Hiring Timeline
+4. Complete Hiring Timeline and Expectations

 Provide a clear roadmap: